-Please join my mailing list to be informed of fun stuff I'm getting up to including live streaming, virtual studio tours and Q&A's about my projects.
+Please join my mailing list to be informed of fun stuff I'm getting up to!
 X Lia

 Here's a mini-documentary on my large instrument Prism Bell.
 I edited this footage together because Bela invited me to show this instrument at Maker Music Festival 15-16 May 2021.
 Thanks to Janine A'Bear who can be seen in this video performing the Prism Bell with me on stage at Supernormal Festival and Islington Assembly Hall.
 More info on the Prism Bell can be found here.